ufal/npfl139/tasks/ppo.md

 #### Date: Deadline: May 7, 22:00
 #### Points: 5 points

-Implement the PPO algorithm in a single-agent settings.
-Notably, solve the `SingleCollect` environment implemented by the [single_collect.py](https://github.com/ufal/npfl139/tree/master/labs/npfl139/envs/single_collect.py) module.
+Use the PPO algorithm to solve the `SingleCollect` environment implemented by the [single_collect.py](https://github.com/ufal/npfl139/tree/master/labs/npfl139/envs/single_collect.py) module.
 To familiarize with it, you can [watch a trained agent](https://ufal.mff.cuni.cz/~straka/courses/npfl139/2425/videos/single_collect.mp4) and you can play it interactively using `python3 -m npfl139.envs.single_collect_interactive`,